MattBrooks95/notes/algorithms/linear-programming/notes.md

 it claims that the only polynomial-time algorithm for this problem uses LP

+## Duality
+linear-programming duality is the concept where you create a minimization problem for a specified maximization problem's solution such that the minimization and maximization functions have the same optimal objective values

+a dual linear program is the program whose objective is to minimize the objective function and have that minimum be the same as the maximization function's maximum objective value

+when referring to a dual linear program, the original linear program is called the `primal`

+it then goes into some long proofs

+## Fundamental Theorem of Linear Programming
+any linear program in the standard form either 1) has an optimal solution with a finite objective value 2) is infeasible or 3) is unbounded

 ## Vocab
 decision variables - variables that represent the decisions to be made in order to solve the problem, these variables will be used to define our `objective function` and our `constraints` minimization linear program - a linear programming solution designed to minimize something (like cost of raw materials)